Images are still loading please cancel your preview and try again shortly.

 Phase II intervention rates are increasing

-However, the upward trend in intervention reached its peak in 2018.
-The EC also reviews less complicated cases each year.
-Phase I intervention appears to have stabilised.
+The upward trend in intervention reached its peak in 2018.
+The EC reviews less complicated (non-simplified) cases each year.
+In 2023 and 2024, the EC concluded less than 60 non-simplified Phase I cases.

 Phase II